grafana/grafana/docs/sources/enterprise/access-control/permissions.md

 # Permissions

-Each permission is defined by an action and a scope.
-When evaluating a fine-grained access decision, consider what specific action a user should be allowed to perform, and on what resources (its scope).
+A permission is an action and a scope.
+When creating a fine-grained access control, consider what specific action a user should be allowed to perform, and on what resources (its scope).

-To grant permissions to a user, create built-in role assignments.
-A built-in role assignment is a *modification* to one of the existing built-in roles in Grafana (Viewer, Editor, Admin) For more information, refer to [Built-in role assignments]({{< relref "./roles.md#built-in-role-assignments" >}}).
+To grant permissions to a user, you create a built-in role assignment to map a role to a built-in role.
+A built-in role assignment *modifies* to one of the existing built-in roles in Grafana (Viewer, Editor, Admin).
+For more information, refer to [Built-in role assignments]({{< relref "./roles.md#built-in-role-assignments" >}}).

 To learn more about which permissions are used for which resources, refer to [Resources with fine-grained permissions]({{< relref "./_index.md#resources-with-fine-grained-permissions" >}}).